krisrs1128/glacier_mapping/README.md

 ### Running

-Once you've executed the setup above, you can start a training run by navigating to the `/home/kris/glacier_mapping` directory and running,
+Once you've executed the setup above, you can start a training run by navigating to the `/home/kris/` directory and running,

 ```
+bash mount.sh
+cd glacier_mapping
 python3 -m src.exper -c=shared/azure.yaml -o /directory/to/save/outputs
 ```